ShelfAware: Real-Time Semantic Localization in Quasi-Static Environments with Low-Cost Sensors: INTRODUCTION

 \section{INTRODUCTION}

-Many real-world indoor environments, such as retail stores and warehouses, are \emph{quasi-}static — their overall layout is stable, but their contents change continually.
-These environments pose unique challenges for vision-based localization, where dynamic clutter, sparse geometric features, and perceptual noise hinder robust global pose estimation.
-Reliable localization in these settings remains an open problem for autonomous and assistive systems alike, despite their ubiquity across everyday human and robotic operations.
+\IEEEPARstart{M}{any} real-world indoor environments, such as retail stores and warehouses, are \emph{quasi-static}: their global geometric layout (e.g., walls, shelving units) remains permanent over long horizons, but their local semantic contents change continually.
+In these settings, traditional geometry-based particle filters like Adaptive Monte Carlo Localization (AMCL) \cite{foxKLDSamplingAdaptiveParticle2001} suffer from severe perceptual aliasing.
+The combination of visually repetitive aisle geometry, dynamic clutter, and the noisy observations typical of low-cost wearable or mobile sensors routinely violates static map assumptions and causes rapid particle impoverishment \cite{gharpureRobotassistedShoppingBlind2008}.
+Consequently, robust, start-anytime global localization in these GPS-denied environments remains a critical open problem for autonomous and assistive systems.

-Robust localization under these quasi-static, GPS-denied conditions is a critical prerequisite for autonomy.
-The challenge is compounded by limited sensing modalities and compute budgets typical of compact, mobile, or wearable systems.
-Traditional depth-based or geometry-based localization methods degrade in these visually repetitive, dynamic environments, where static map assumptions are routinely violated.

-Adaptive Monte Carlo Localization (AMCL) \cite{foxKLDSamplingAdaptiveParticle2001} and related particle filter approaches remain the de facto standard for onboard localization due to their scalability and integration in robotic navigation stacks.
-However, these methods rely heavily on static geometric priors and distinctive depth features.
-In quasi-static environments such as stores or warehouses, repetitive shelf geometry and dynamic clutter lead to perceptual aliasing and rapid particle impoverishment, severely limiting convergence and robustness \cite{gharpureRobotassistedShoppingBlind2008}.

-To address these challenges, we present ShelfAware, a semantic particle filter-based technique for robust global localization in quasi-static environments (Fig. \ref{fig:overview}).
-Unlike prior approaches that treat semantics as fixed, discrete landmarks \cite{zimmermanRobustOnboardLocalization2022, zimmermanLongTermLocalizationUsing2023, goswamiEfficientRealTimeLocalization2023a, xieRobustLifelongIndoor2024}, ShelfAware models them as probabilistic distributions over object counts and spatial arrangements.
-This representation captures the intrinsic variability of real-world environments, where object configurations evolve over time while preserving the statistical structure necessary for stable observation-driven modeling.
+To address these challenges, we present ShelfAware (Fig. \ref{fig:overview}), a semantic particle filter tailored for robust global localization in quasi-static environments.
+Unlike prior approaches that treat semantics as fixed, discrete landmarks \cite{zimmermanRobustOnboardLocalization2022, zimmermanLongTermLocalizationUsing2023, goswamiEfficientRealTimeLocalization2023a, xieRobustLifelongIndoor2024}, ShelfAware models semantic features as probabilistic distributions over object counts and spatial arrangements.
+This representation captures the intrinsic variability of real-world environments, preserving the statistical structure necessary for stable observation-driven localization even as local object configurations continuously fluctuate.